 We are an "emerging growth company," as defined in the JOBS Act.
 For as long as we continue to be an emerging growth company, we may choose to take advantage of exemptions from various reporting requirements applicable to other public companies that are not emerging growth companies, including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
 We will remain an "emerging growth company" until the earliest to occur of: the last day of the fiscal year in which we have more than \$1.07 billion in annual revenue, the date we qualify as a "large accelerated filer," with the market value of our common stock held by non-affiliates exceeding \$700 million as of June 30, the issuance by us of more than \$1.0 billion of non-convertible debt over a three-year period, and the last day of the fiscal year ending after the fifth anniversary of our IPO, or December 31, 2024.
 Investors could find our common stock less attractive if we choose to rely on these exemptions.
 In addition, the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
-We have elected to use this extended transition period provided in the JOBS Act.
+We have elected to use this extended transition period until the earlier of the date that we (i) are no longer an emerging growth company or (ii) affirmatively and irrevocably opt out of the extended transition period provided in the JOBS Act.
 As a result, our financial statements may not be comparable to companies that comply with the new or revised accounting standards as of public company effective dates.
 If some investors find our common stock less attractive as a result of any of our reliance on these exemptions, there may be a less active trading market for our common stock and our share price may be more volatile.